pranavrao145/blogr/README.md

 # README

-A simple blog application maid using Ruby on Rails 6.
+A simple blog application made using Ruby on Rails 6.